akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 This recipe uses a `GraphStage` to host a mutable `MessageDigest` class (part of the Java Cryptography API) and update it with the bytes arriving from the stream.
-When the stream starts, the `onPull` handler of the stage is called, which just bubbles up the `pull` event to its upstream.
+When the stream starts, the `onPull` handler of the stage is called, which bubbles up the `pull` event to its upstream.
 As a response to this pull, a ByteString chunk will arrive (`onPush`) which we use to update the digest, then it will pull for the next chunk.

 Eventually the stream of `ByteString` s depletes and we get a notification about this event via `onUpstreamFinish`.